laurva16/Project-Segundo50/README.md

 # Project-Segundo50
-This is a project about multimedia
+Project about a platform multimedia with movies and series

-Integers:
+*Members:*
 Laura Valentina Urueña
 Laura Daniela Guevara
 Daniel Mauricio Vargas